Charles Cullen: In popular culture

 The 2008 direct-to-video film Killer Nurse, written and directed by Ulli Lommel, was loosely based on Cullen.

 The CBS newsmagazine show 60 Minutes featured an interview with Cullen conducted by correspondent Steve Kroft, in an episode titled "Angel of Death" that originally aired on April 28, 2013.
 It was the first time Cullen had spoken publicly of his crimes or of his motives for committing them.

 On June 25, 2020, the British television channel Sky Crime aired the documentary Charles Cullen – Killing for Kindness, produced by Woodcut Mediastory.

 The film The Good Nurse, adapted from Charles Graeber's non-fiction book The Good Nurse: A True Story of Medicine, Madness, and Murder, was released on Netflix on October 26, 2022.
 Eddie Redmayne portrays Cullen and Jessica Chastain portrays coworker Amy Loughren, a nurse who helped implicate Cullen and assisted detectives by talking with Cullen after work hours while she wore a wire.

 Capturing the Killer Nurse is a 2022 documentary film about Cullen.
 It includes interviews with Cullen, his co-workers, detectives and Amy Loughren, a nurse who assisted the detectives.
 There are interviews with family members of the victims, true crime author Charles Graeber and audio from Cullen himself.
-It began streaming on Netflix on November 11, 2022.
+It began streaming on Netflix in November 2022.

 A 2023 episode of the podcast Criminal is an interview with Amy Loughren and covers the story.